-During the attack on Pearl Harbor, on December 7th, 1941, a remarkable rescue took place, on that indelible date in American history.
+During the attack on Pearl Harbor, on that indelible date in American history, December 7th, 1941, a remarkable rescue took place.
 The rescue involved a sailor on the ship next to the stricken USS Arizona and six men stranded aloft on the burning battleship.
 It's a story of that shines forth a caring for one's fellow man and the value given to life.

 And o'er the peaceful waters of Pearl,

 A surprise attack upon our nation!

 Of several, we've here a story to tell:

 On a platformport, atop a shaft, 1

 Of their mighty fortress and battlecraft,